-The units are exposed to harsh environmental conditions that lead to spikes in pressure drop (dP) and excessive engine degradation from fouling and corrosion.
-As a result, the customer was forced to schedule unwanted shutdowns for maintenance.
+Units A and B are exposed to harsh environmental conditions that led to spikes in dP, and excessive engine degradation from fouling and corrosion.
+Consequently, Foxtrot was forced to schedule unwanted shutdowns for maintenance.

-The offshore platform is subjected to high humidity and temperatures, sea salt in the air, among other contaminants from flare, supply vessels, process equipment, and contaminants from lube oil exhaust ventilation.
+The offshore platform is subjected to high humidity and temperatures, sea salt in the air, along with other contaminants from the flare, supply vessels, process equipment, and contaminants from lube oil exhaust ventilation.

 Due to the extreme site conditions, Unit B's turbine performance significantly decreased.

-The company's objectives were to eliminate degradation and minimize maintenance requirements to once per year.
-To achieve this, Camfil recommended to redesign the filter house to the Compact EPA Filter Offshore solution consisting of:
+Foxtrot’s objectives were to eliminate degradation and minimize maintenance requirements to once per year.
+To achieve this, Camfil recommended redesigning the filter house to the Compact EPA Filter solution consisting of:

-A new filter house using nine pre-filters back to back with nine high efficiency filters to fit in the existing footprint.
+The new filter house uses nine prefilters back to back with nine high efficiency filters to fit in the existing footprint.

 To minimize downtime during the installation process, coordination effort was key.
 The Camfil team went onsite to supervise the installation work and on-the-spot troubleshooting.
 They assessed the equipment required and the manpower needed.